benhowell/benhowell.github.com/_posts/2014-08-21-your-financial-history-your-business.md

 ---
 layout: post
-title: "Your financial history.
-Your business."
+title: "Your Financial History.
+Your Business."
 description: "Your financial history.
 Your business"
 tagline: "people"
 category: people